 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email or text message.
+Generally, we do not rely on explicit consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.
 Where we do need to rely on consent, we will provide a privacy notice that directly relates to the specific processing under consideration as part our request to process your personal data.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA